octaleadsprivatelimited-cloud/solaris_innovations/README.md

-# Solaris Inovations - Solar Panel Installation Website
+# Solaris Innovations - Solar Panel Installation Website

 A professional, responsive website for a solar panel installation company operating in Telangana, India.